van001/lesscode/readme.md

 ```
 'neelesh is name my'
 ```
 > $ is a composition function.
-After s2List2 (String to List transformation), one could only compose with List fucntions - lapply2, l2String2 etc.
+After s2List2 (String to List transformation), one could only compose with List functions - lapply2, l2String2 etc.